mschwld/nnn/README.md

 # About
-This software contains the great file manager nnn (original repository: [here](https://github.com/jarun/nnn).
+This software contains the great file manager nnn (original repository is located [here](https://github.com/jarun/nnn)).
 The only difference here is that i changed the keybindings to better suit my personal preferences.

-# Bindings changed:
+# Bindings changed
 - `,` for bookmarks (`SEL_BOOKMARK`)
 - `x` for plugins (`SEL_PLUGIN`)
 - `D` for deletion from selection buffer (`SEL_RM`)